Mercia222/PIGGYBANK-SMART-CONTRACT/README.md

 When it comes to Solidity, a piggybank smart contract is a self-isolated saving structure that enables a user to save money in a given account.
 Only the appointed owner by the smart contract can withdraw the money from that particular account.

-Once the money has been withdrawn, the self-destruct is used to destroy the smart contract and remove all the byte code from it.
+Once the money has been withdrawn, the self destruct function is used to destroy the smart contract and remove all the byte code from it.